We Help Veterans

 Key Steps for Veterans Considering Medicare

-Part A covers hospital insurance, and Part B covers medical insurance.
+Enroll in Medicare Part A and Part B: Part A covers hospital insurance, and Part B covers medical insurance.
 Most veterans are eligible for premium-free Part A. Part B requires a monthly premium, but it is essential for comprehensive coverage.

-Medicare Advantage Plans (Part C) offer additional benefits, including dental, vision, and hearing coverage, which are not typically covered by VA benefits.
+Explore Medicare Advantage Plans: Medicare Advantage Plans (Part C) offer additional benefits, including dental, vision, and hearing coverage, which are not typically covered by VA benefits.
 Many plans also include prescription drug coverage (Part D).

-While VA benefits provide prescription drug coverage, enrolling in a Medicare Part D plan can provide additional options and convenience, especially if a veteran lives far from a VA pharmacy.
+Consider Prescription Drug Plans (Part D): While VA benefits provide prescription drug coverage, enrolling in a Medicare Part D plan can provide additional options and convenience, especially if a veteran lives far from a VA pharmacy.

-Medigap policies (Medicare Supplement Insurance) can help cover costs that Medicare does not, such as copayments, coinsurance, and deductibles.
+Evaluate Medigap Policies: Medigap policies (Medicare Supplement Insurance) can help cover costs that Medicare does not, such as copayments, coinsurance, and deductibles.
 This can be particularly beneficial for veterans with high healthcare costs.

 We're Here to Help

 Navigating the intersection of VA benefits and Medicare can be challenging, but you don't have to do it alone.
-Our experienced team at PGA Insurance is here to provide personalized guidance and support.
-We can help you understand your options, enroll in the right plans, and ensure you get the most out of your healthcare benefits.
+Our experienced team at Paramount Insurance Brokers is here to provide personalized guidance and support.
+We can help you understand your options, enroll in the right plans, and ensure you get the most out of your healthcare benefits. contact us today to schedule a consultation.
+Let's work together to secure the healthcare coverage you deserve.

 Thank You for Your Service!